-Tuition and fees must be paid in full at the time of registration: centralaz.edu/Home/Admissions/Paying for College.htm (also see page 250)
+Tuition and fees must be paid in full at the time of registration: https://centralaz.edu/admissions/paying-for-college/

 Failure to make payment arrangements may result in the loss of registration.
 Purge dates (withdrawal for non-payment) for each academic term can be found on CAC's website at centralaz.edu/feedelete.